 recommend running on Java 17 rather than a later version, as it is a long-term support release.

 java -version to check that you have version 17 or newer of the JVM installed.
 If you do not,

 you will need to install a recent OpenJDK or Oracle Java package for your operating system.

 OpenTripPlanner is written in Java and distributed as a single runnable JAR file.
-Once OTP2 is released,
+This is a "shaded"

 Get some data

 GTFS for Transit Schedules and Stops